-21. Events after the Reporting Date
+19. Events after the Reporting Date

-There is no matter or circumstances that has arisen since the end of the financial year which is not otherwise dealth with in this report or in the financial report, that has significantly affected or may significantly affect the operation of the Group, the result of those operations, or the state of affairs of the Group in subsequent financial years.
+There is no matter or circumstances that has arisen since the end of the financial year which is not otherwise dealt with in this report or in the financial report, that has significantly affected or may significantly affect the operation of the Company, the result of those operations, or the state of affairs of the Company in subsequent financial years.

-Directors' declaration For the year ended 31 December 2020
+Directors' declaration For the year ended 31 December 2021

-In the opinion of the directors of Special Olympics Australia (the Group):
+In the opinion of the directors of Special Olympics Australia (the Company):

-- (a) the Group is not publicly accountable; - (b) the financial statements and notes that are set out on pages 11 to 28 are in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including: - (i) giving a true and fair view in all respects of the Group's financial position as at 31 December 2020 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards Reduced Disclosure Regime and the Australian Charities and Not-for-profits Commission Regulation 2013; and - (c) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - (d) the provision of the Charitable Fundraising Act NSW 1991 and the Regulations under the Act and the conditions attached to the authority have been complied with.
-The internal controls exercised by Special Olympics Australia are appropriate and effective in accounting for all income received and applied from any fundraising appeals. - (e) the provision of the WA Charitable Collections Act 1946 and the Regulations under the Act and the conditions attached to the authority have been complied with.
+- (a) the Company is not publicly accountable; - (b) the financial statements and notes that are set out on pages 11 to 27 are in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including: - (i) giving a true and fair view in all respects of the Company's financial position as at 31 December 2021 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards Reduced Disclosure Regime and the Australian Charities and Not-for-profits Commission Regulation 2013; and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (d) the provision of the Charitable Fundraising Act (NSW) 1991 and the Regulations under the Act and the conditions attached to the authority have been complied with.
+The internal controls exercised by Special Olympics Australia are appropriate and effective in accounting for all income received and applied from any fundraising appeals.